 In the employment law context, an implied contract typically means an agreement by the employer not to terminate the employee from his/her job without good cause.

-Under California employment law, the default assumption for employees who do not have an employment contract or collective bargaining agreement is that the employer may fire him/her at any time, regardless of whether there is a good reason for doing so.
+Under California employment law, the default assumption for employees without an employment contract or collective bargaining agreement is that the employer may fire them at any time, regardless of whether there is a good reason.
 This is what is known as the “at-will” employment rule.4

 For example, an employer can fire a loyal and high-performing employee and hire someone else to do the same job just because the new person demands a lower salary, or is a friend or romantic partner of the employer.

-But an implied employment contract is an exception to the rule of at-will employment.
+However, an implied employment contract is an exception to the at-will employment rule.
 (Other exceptions include wrongful termination in violation of public policy.)
-If you can show that your employer’s past conduct created an implied contract not to terminate employment except for good cause, then you can sue the employer for wrongful termination if you lose your job in a way that violates the terms of that contract.
+Suppose you can show that your employer’s past conduct created an implied contract not to terminate employment except for good cause.
+In that case, you can sue the employer for wrongful termination if you lose your job in a way that violates the terms of that contract.

-An implied contract is created by your employer’s conduct–that is, its behavior.
+Your employer’s conduct creates an implied contract–that is, its behavior.
 Thus, the way to prove an implied contract exists between you and your employer is through evidence of the employer’s conduct.5

 When asked to determine whether an implied employment agreement exists, California courts are supposed to look at all of the circumstances of the employee-employer relationship.6